A Web Serial Novel

 (aka Courage's admin) that can be read here

-story which is explained to be "a mirror story to Stealing Stars
+story which is explained to be "a D.N.Angel

-Note that it's spelt Ro.Te.O, not the way it appears at the top of the page.
-It can also be referred to as Resurrected Angels
+Note that the heading's spelt Ro.Te.O, not the way it appears at the top of the page.

 There's a character sheet

 too.
 Character tropes should go there.